SchulzLab/TFAnalysis/README.md

 ###Apply them to Leaderboard data and Test data
 To make predictions on the leaderboard and test data sets, the script `Classification/Predict_TF_Binding.py` can be used.
-This scripts has to be started manually for all files that should be classified.
+This script has to be started manually for all files that should be classified.

 The command to run the script for one such file is:
 ```